There are so many options offered over the summer! How do I decide what programs to choose?

 Will I have to send my child with lunch each day?

 We provide hot lunch every Friday with either the In’N’Out Truck, Hot Dog BBQ, Red Onion, L&L Hawaiian BBQ or Papa John’s Pizza.
-You can find a sample lunch schedule from 2019 on our Theme’s calendar.
+You can out the lunch schedule for 2023 on our Theme’s calendar.
 You will need to pack a lunch or order Kelly’s Korner Monday through Thursday.
 Click here to download the Kelly’s Korner Menu.
 You can call them by 10am to have them deliver your child’s lunch at their assigned lunch time.